 In Supervised machine learning algorithm, every instance of the training dataset consists of input attributes and expected output.
 The training dataset can take any kind of data as an input like values of a database row, the pixels of an image, or even an audio frequency histogram.

 To learn more about Artificial Intelligence and Machine Learning, then read the Artificial Intelligence tutorial.
-Also, enroll in PGP AI and Machine Learning courses by NIT Warangal to become proficient.
+Also, enroll in Machine Learning courses to become proficient.

 Now let me tell you why this category of machine learning is termed as supervised learning?

 This category is termed as supervised learning because the process of an algorithm learning from the training dataset can be thought of as a teacher teaching his students.
 The algorithm continuously predicts the result on the basis of training data and is continuously corrected by the teacher.
 The learning continues until the algorithm achieves an acceptable level of performance.

 Cortana or any speech automated system in your mobile phone trains your voice and then starts working based on this training.
 This is an application of Supervised Learning

 Predicts the upcoming weather by analyzing the parameters for a given time on some prior knowledge (when its sunny, temperature is higher; when its cloudy, humidity is higher, etc.).

 In Biometric Attendance you can train the machine with inputs of your biometric identity – it can be your thumb, iris or ear-lobe, etc. Once the machine is trained it can validate your future input and can easily identify you.